 What are torrijas made of?

-Traditionally, torrijas are made of a slice of stale bread soaked in milk that is flavoured with vanilla, cinnamon and the likes.
+Traditionally, torrijas are made of a slice of stale bread soaked in milk flavored with vanilla, cinnamon, and the likes.

-It is then re-soaked in a bowl of beaten egg before being fried in olive oil.
+It is then re-soaked in a bowl of beaten eggs before being fried in olive oil.

 Torrijas are served with a generous sprinkle of cinnamon sugar.